-If only X were different... if only Y would change ...then I could experience more peace.
+If only this were different... if only that would change ...then I could experience more peace.

-My peace is dependent on something being different.
+My peace is dependent on something changing, on something being different.

 So, we try to fix ourselves in different ways.
-Although it is undeniable that therapy can offer many benefits, there is also a trap to be aware of.
+Although therapy can undoubtedly offer many benefits, there is also a trap to be aware of.
 By focusing on what is wrong, therapy reinforces the idea that we are in some way broken and incapable of experiencing fulfillment now.

 Have you heard the expression "what you resist persists?"
 By trying to push away the bad stuff or change it into better stuff, we are forever judging this moment as not good enough and therefore postponing our happiness.
 Whenever there is judgement or resistance we cannot be at peace with ourselves.

 Say you are feeling down for example.
-First you are aware of the feeling and then comes the commentary "This is bad.", "Will I never be free of this.", "Everybody seems to be OK except me.", "What on earth is wrong with me" etc.
+First you are aware of the feeling and then comes the commentary "This is bad", "Will I never be free of this", "Everybody seems to be OK except me", "What on earth is wrong with me" and so forth.

 The feeling in itself isn't that bad.
 It is the 'story' around the feeling that robs us of our peace.

 Is an overactive mind robbing you of your inner peace and happiness?

 I will share with you a host of practical steps that you can implement